 “The virtue of the camera is not the power it has to transform the photographer into an artist, but the impulse it gives him to keep on looking.” – Brooks Atkinson

 I do admit freely to using my iPhone to take pictures when it’s not convenient to haul my SLR around.
-I also have a Sony DSC-H3 and a Sony DSC-W120 but use them less.

 If you’d like to see more of my work, you can browse my Flickr account.